Kotlin/kotlinx-rpc/GETTING_STARTED.md

 [//]: # (TODO #### Connection lifetime)

-### KRPCClient — in-house RPCClient
+### KRPCClient — RPCClient for kRPC Protocol

-`KRPCClient` is an abstract class that implements `RPCClient` and protocol logic.
+`KRPCClient` is an abstract class that implements `RPCClient` and kRPC protocol logic.
 The only thing required to be implemented is the transporting of the raw data.
 Abstract transport is represented by `RPCTransport` interface.

 To implement your own `RPCTransport` you need to be able to transfer strings and/or raw bytes (Kotlin's `ByteArray`).
-And also kRPC will provide you with integrations with different libraries that are used to work with the network.
+And also the library will provide you with integrations with different libraries that are used to work with the network.
 More on that in the [transports](#transport) section.